KosinskiLab/mosaic/docs/tutorial/installation.rst

    or follow their `Tutorial <https://github.com/cnr-isti-vclab/PyMeshLab/wiki/How-to-install-the-last-nightly-version>`_ for installing the lastest binaries for your system.

+   The last tested version is `2025.4.17.dev0 <https://github.com/cnr-isti-vclab/PyMeshLab/actions/runs/16443660017>`_.
 After installing pymeshlab you have to install Mosaic again.

 Optional Dependencies